Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Conclusion

 \section{Conclusion}

-The proposed DCRL framework imposes clustering-oriented and structure-oriented constraints to optimize the latent space for simultaneously performing clustering and multi-manifold representation learning with local and global structure preservation.
-Extensive experiments demonstrate that DCRL is not only comparable to the SOTA clustering algorithms but also learn effective and robust manifold representation, which is beyond the capability of those clustering methods that only care about clustering accuracy.
-Future work will focus on the adaptive determination of manifolds (clusters) numbers and extend our work to CNN architecture for large-scale datasets.
+The proposed GCML framework imposes clustering-oriented and structure-oriented constraints to optimize the latent space for simultaneously performing clustering and multi-manifold learning with geometric structure preservation.
+Extensive experiments demonstrate that GCML is not only comparable to the SOTA clustering algorithms but learns effective manifold embeddings, which is beyond the capability of those algorithms that only care about clustering accuracy.
+Finally, GCML is appliable to generalized data with various dimensions, not limited to 2-D image data.